milesmcc/LibreNews-Android/PRIVACY.md

 #### What personal information do we collect from the people that visit our blog, website or app?

-We do not collect information from visitors of our site. or other details to help you with your experience.
-LibreNews is proud to not track its users.
+We do **not** collect information from visitors of our site, or other details to help you with your experience. _LibreNews is proud to not track its users._

 #### Do we use 'cookies'?